vite-pwa/vite-plugin-pwa/docs/guide/index.md

 - serve your application over `https`
 - redirect from `http` to `https`

-You can find mor information in the [Deploy](/deployment/) section.
+You can find more information in the [Deploy](/deployment/) section.

 ## Features